tiepdotme/marabesi.com/_drafts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 To mine the results a javascript file was developed, the script executes recursively based on the number of pages that google returns till the last page of results for a given search string.
-In total 96 links were found and saved to a XLS file for further analysis described in the next section.
+In total 96 links were found and saved to a XLS file {% cite google_search_results --file 2020-06-22-reactjs-patterns-a-study-based-on-google-search %}
+for further analysis described in the next section.

 ## Mining results